hballington12/pbt/README.md

 # Fortran Console Application : PBT Project Overview

-This file contains a summary of the aperture beam tracer (ABT), a physical optics hybrid code developed by Harry Ballington and Evelyn Hesse.
+This file contains a summary of the parent beam tracer (PBT), a physical optics hybrid code developed by Harry Ballington and Evelyn Hesse.

 ## Compilation